pzel/testdouble-test-wiki/London-school-TDD.md

-Have you read [GOOS](http://www.growing-object-oriented-software.com)?
-This is basically GOOS.

 ## The Name

 This school of TDD was derived from years of practice in the Extreme Programming community in London.
 It describes an entirely different approach to test-driven development from its predecessor, the more prevalent [[Detroit-school|Detroit-school TDD]].
 Many of the concepts were first published (to my knowledge) in a [paper at XP 2000](http://www.ccs.neu.edu/research/demeter/related-work/extreme-programming/MockObjectsFinal.PDF).

-I can't speak for the GOOS's authors, [Nat Pryce](http://www.natpryce.com) and [Steve Freeman](http://higherorderlogic.com), so this article and other descriptions of "London" TDD only represent my derivative iterations on the concepts and themes they first published in their book.
+I can't speak for the [GOOS](http://www.growing-object-oriented-software.com)'s authors, [Nat Pryce](http://www.natpryce.com) and [Steve Freeman](http://higherorderlogic.com), so this article and other descriptions of "London" TDD only represent my derivative iterations on the concepts and themes they first published in their book.
 Furthermore, so that I'm not putting too many words in their mouths, my approach to London-school testing will be documented in [[Discovery Testing]].

 ## What is it?

-London-school TDD is an approach to using test-driven development to build systems that consistently arrive at clean, minimal designs of small, focused units of code.
+London-school TDD is a name given to an approach to using test-driven development to build systems that consistently arrive at clean, minimal designs of small, focused units of code (for more, see [[Tests' Influence on Design]].
 It shares many characteristics with [[Detroit-school TDD]], but differs significantly enough to warrant conceptualizing it as a separate methodology.
 Moreover, many terms and concepts familiar in [[Detroit-school|Detroit-school TDD]] are commonly overloaded when discussing London-school testing, which has been the source of endless confusion among developers.

 At its most basic, the workflow aims to systematically reduce a problem's complexity into small and sensible component parts from the outside-in: